Race and genetics: Usage in scientific journals

+In March 2024, editors across several biomedical and genetics journals issued joint guidance advising that self-identified race and ethnicity should not be used as proxies for genetic ancestry groups and that any population descriptors should be justified in the Methods section.

 Gene-environment interactions

 Lorusso and Bacchini argue that self-identified race is of greater use in medicine as it correlates strongly with risk-related exposomes that are potentially heritable when they become embodied in the epigenome.
 They summarise evidence of the link between racial discrimination and health outcomes due to poorer food quality, access to healthcare, housing conditions, education, access to information, exposure to infectious agents and toxic substances, and material scarcity.
 They also cite evidence that this process can work positively – for example, the psychological advantage of perceiving oneself at the top of a social hierarchy is linked to improved health.
 However they caution that the effects of discrimination do not offer a complete explanation for differential rates of disease and risk factors between racial groups, and the employment of self-identified race has the potential to reinforce racial inequalities.